 Artist's Bio - Dusty Demerson

-Dusty’s interest in photography began in high school and continued into college where he graduated with a BA in photojournalism.
-He produced award-winning work for several newspapers in Oklahoma before adding portrait and wedding photography to his quiver of skills and opening Dusty Demerson's Portraits Plus Studio.
+My interest in photography began in high school and continued into college where I graduated with a BA in photojournalism.
+I produced award-winning work for several newspapers in Oklahoma before adding portrait and wedding photography to my quiver of skills and opening Dusty Demerson's Portraits Plus Studio.
 But, my true passion has always been capturing the western landscape.

-After moving to Crested Butte, Colorado in 1987 his efforts at capturing compelling landscapes were rewarded with several group and one-man shows as well as permanent gallery representation at local and regional art galleries.
-He frequently shows at local arts festivals as well.
-Two of his images have claimed First Place finishes at the prestigious Banff Mountain Photography Competition in Canada.
-Dusty continues to refine his techniques and vision while sharing his work through numerous galleries, publications, shows and here online at ImagesColorado.com.
+After moving to Crested Butte, Colorado in 1987 my efforts at capturing compelling landscapes were rewarded with several group and one-man shows as well as permanent gallery representation at local and regional art galleries.
+I began showing at local arts festivals as well.
+Two of my images have claimed First Place finishes at the prestigious Banff Mountain Photography Competition in Canada.
+I continue to refine my techniques and vision while sharing my artwork through numerous galleries, publications, shows and here online at ImagesColorado.com.